OpenCV 4.13.0-dev

 The pose computation problem [185] consists in solving for the rotation and translation that minimizes the reprojection error from 3D-2D point correspondences.

-The solvePnP and related functions estimate the object pose given a set of object points, their corresponding image projections, as well as the camera intrinsic matrix and the distortion coefficients, see the figure below (more precisely, the X-axis of the camera frame is pointing to the right, the Y-axis downward and the Z-axis forward).
+The solvePnP and related functions estimate the object pose given a set of object points, their corresponding image projections, as well as the camera intrinsic matrix and the distortion coefficients, see the figure below (more precisely, the convention in the computer vision field is to have the X-axis of the camera frame pointing to the right, the Y-axis downward and the Z-axis forward).

 The estimated pose is thus the rotation (rvec) and the translation (tvec) vectors that allow transforming a 3D point expressed in the world frame into the camera frame: